 REQUESTS:

-Requests for variances and conditional uses shall be prepared on the form provided therefore in such a manner that the Board may be fully informed of all the facts and elements involved and a clear statement of the reasons why the applicant deems the request to be justified and shall include a copy of all necessary drawings, plans, or other documents necessary for the decision making process.
-If said documents are amended or modified in any way whatsoever after the date of the original application, said amended materials must be submitted to the Planning Director no later than one (1) week prior to the scheduled hearing date.
+Requests for variances and conditional uses shall be prepared, on the form provided, in such a manner that the Board may be fully informed of all the facts and elements involved and a clear statement of the reasons why the applicant deems the request to be justified and shall include a copy of all necessary drawings, plans, or other documents necessary for the decision making process.
+If said documents are amended or modified in any way whatsoever after the date of the original application, said amended materials must be submitted to the Planning Director no later than two (2 ) week prior to the scheduled hearing date.

 Upon receipt of the formal written application, the Secretary shall set a date, time and place for a hearing thereon, and shall notify the applicant of such date, time and place.